47degrees/case-classy/modules/docs/src/main/tut/examples.md

 case class MyConfig(
   people: List[Person])
 ```

-Here we have a case class hierarchy that models a list of people.
+We have a case class hierarchy that models a list of people.
 We'd like
 to load the following configuration using Typesafe's Config library:

 ```